-The City of Wayzata is seeking a qualified consultant to provide Architectural Design Services for the rehabilitation of the historic Section Foreman House, on the lakefront in downtown Wayzata.
-The scope of work will include traditional architectural design services including Schematic Design (SD), Design Development (DD), Construction Documents (CD) and Construction Administration (CA).
-The building is owned by the City, who will hold the architect’s contract, which will be based on a standard AIA B-101 contract.
-The design process will be jointly led by the City in partnership with the Wayzata Conservancy.
-The design and construction process will be a traditional design-bid-build process and construction services will be procured through a public bidding process led by the City.
-The entire Request for Proposals is listed below.
+Cushing Terrell is providing Architectural Design Services for the rehabilitation of the Section Foreman House.
+The scope of work includes traditional architectural design services including Schematic Design (SD), Design Development (DD), Construction Documents (CD) and Construction Administration (CA).
+The building is owned by the City, who holds the architect’s contract, which is based on a standard AIA B-101 contract.

 The design process is being jointly led by the City in partnership with the Design Committee, which includes representatives of the Wayzata Conservancy, Heritage Preservation Board, Wayzata Historical Society, consultant New History, educational programming stakeholders, and community members.
 The Committee has met frequently since October and has provided valuable input to the design team on the layout and programming of the building.
 The Schematic Design phase was completed on February 14, 2022.

 Design Review Committee conducted 7 meetings from October 2021 to February 2022 to select architect and complete the schematic design